mjaycub/learningPython/README.md

 # learningPython
-Small project to help Helen with python
+Small project to help Helen with python.

+Accompanying Notion to help with this specific python/json/ffmpeg requirement that's constantly updating: https://www.notion.so/JSON-99e94eb27f844111aaea13640074108b

 ## How to run
 Clone or download the repo.